 “Should that be a few errors of details herein”, the Doctor ended, “they could easily be rectified by even the stupidest builder.

-It is almost surtain that Dr. Louis design was changed before the first machine was build.
-I am sure Sanson had an input on the importence of handling the victims the right way.
+It is almost certain that Dr. Louis design was not used for the first machine.
+I am sure Sanson had an input on the importance of handling the victims the right way.
 This may have influenced the design of the bascule and the lunette, but who mentioned the pillory as a good solution in the first place?
 This must have been in combination with the idea of slicing instead of chopping.
 Which again called for the oblique blade.

-Everyone must have worked quickly and purposefully to get the first guillotine finished for the execution of Nicolas-Jacques Pelletierthe 25th of April 1792, on the place de Greve. (now place de l'Hotel de Ville).
+Everyone must have worked quickly and purposefully to get the first guillotine finished for the execution of Nicolas-Jacques Pelletier on April 25th 1792, on the place de Greve. (now place de l'Hotel de Ville).

-At least three things made the guillotine unik:
+At least three things made the guillotine unique:

 The oblique blade, the lunette and the bascule.
 None of the earlier machines had these elements.